NomicFoundation/hardhat/docs/src/content/hardhat-network-helpers/docs/reference.md

 ### `dropTransaction(txHash)`

-Drops the given transaction hash from the mempool, if it exists.
+Removes the given transaction from the mempool, if it exists.

 Parameters:

-- `txHash`: Transaction hash to be dropped from mempool.
+- `txHash`: Transaction hash to be removed from the mempool.

 Returns: `true` if successful, otherwise `false`.